 The American Diabetes Association (ADA) recommends that anyone who's older than 10 with type 1 diabetes have his or her first eye exam within five years of being diagnosed with diabetes.

-If you have type 2 diabetes, the ADA advises getting your initial eye exam soon after being diagnosed with diabetes, because you may have had diabetes for some time without knowing it.
+If you have type 2 diabetes, the ADA advises getting your initial eye exam at the time of your diagnosis, because you may have had diabetes for some time without knowing it.

-The ADA recommends that women with diabetes who become pregnant have an eye exam during the first trimester of pregnancy and be closely followed during the pregnancy and up to one year after giving birth.
+The ADA recommends that women with diabetes have an eye exam before becoming pregnant or during the first trimester of pregnancy and be closely followed during the pregnancy and up to one year after giving birth.
 Pregnancy can sometimes cause diabetic retinopathy to develop or worsen.

 Here's some information to help you get ready for your eye appointment.